 \section{Main case}

 The following lemma is an easy corollary of the bow lemma of Axel Schur \cite{shur,petrunin-zamora}.
-It tells how we use the bound on normal curvatures in \ref{strong:main}.
+It explains how we use the assumption on normal curvatures in \ref{strong:main}.
 If $n\le4$, then the proof works without this assumption.

 \begin{thm}{Lemma} Let $L$ be a manifold smoothly immersed in $\BB^q$.
 Suppose its normal curvatures are at most $2$.
 Given $x\in L$, denote by $\beta=\beta(x)$ the angle between vector $x$ and the normal space $\N_x$.
 Then $|x|\le \cos\beta$. \end{thm}